 I absolutely adore Walt Disney World’s Magic Kingdom near Orlando, Florida.
 Robin and I have made so many fun memories there together.
-From visiting with his family on the trip, we became engaged, visiting with our two best friends, Jamie & Shane, who got engaged during our trip, and most recently visiting for the most magical press trip ever!
+From visiting with his family, visiting with our two best friends, Jamie & Shane, who got engaged during our trip, and most recently visiting for the most magical press trip ever!
 There is so much to eat, see, and do in Magic Kingdom for people of all ages, and I can’t wait to share with you my very favorite things to do in the most magical place on Earth.

 Above: Mickey Mouse Pretzel in front of Cinderella Castle

 About Walt Disney World’s Magic Kingdom

 Magic Kingdom was the first of the four Walt Disney World amusement parks to open on October 1st, 1971, almost exactly 50 years ago.
 Owned and operated by Walt Disney World, the same company that, of course, owns and operates Disneyland in Anaheim, California, this theme park focuses on fairy tales, classic storybook stories, and fantastic creatures.
 It’s been the most visited theme park in the world for nearly 15 years and is home to one of the most iconic buildings in the world, Cinderella Castle.